junkbyte/UnityConsole/README.md

 Junkbyte Console for Unity.

-This project is a 'port' of Junkbyte Console from Flash/actionscript to Objective-C. http://code.google.com/p/flash-console/
+This project is a 'port' of Junkbyte Console from Flash/actionscript to Unity. http://code.google.com/p/flash-console/